What to Wear to a Summer Wedding: A Guy’s Style Guide

 For a festive wedding after five, opt for your dressy loafers or lace-ups—but no matter what don’t forget your no-show socks.

 It’s summer, after all!
 Ankles out!

 As long as the foundation of your look is solid, you can take all kinds of fun “fashion risks” that really aren’t that risky.
 The big print.
 The ivory jacket.
 Those fresh sneakers you still store in their box…

-AKA YOUR TRUST FUND BABY BESTIE’S 300-PERSON WEDDING AT THE MUSEUM OF NATURAL HISTORY
+AKA, YOUR TRUST FUND BABY BESTIE’S 300-PERSON WEDDING AT THE MUSEUM OF NATURAL HISTORY

 To me (and most women, let’s be honest), there are few things more attractive than a man done up in full black tie regalia.

 Don’t get me wrong—I love your go-to suit.
 You love your go-to suit.
-But testing the proverbial waters by changing it up with, say, a bright, bold printed shirt or (cough, cough) a gorgeous ivory blazer, could be the difference between a good look and a great one.
+But testing the proverbial waters by changing it up with, say, a bright, bold printed shirt or (cough, cough) a gorgeous ivory blazer, could be the difference between a good wedding outfit and a great one.

 Plus, the stylish impression you make may just be burned forever on the brain of your lady (or a cute lady in attendance).
 Win-win!